aditya1492025/An-Integrated-Framework-for-Geospatial-Content-Extraction-and-Semantic-Summarization/README.md

 ## 📞 Contact

-For questions about implementation or research collaboration, please refer to the paper submission details.
+For questions about implementation or research collaboration, please contact to aditya siras(adityasiras@gmail.com).

 ---

-**Citation**: *Details will be provided upon paper acceptance*

 If you are not an IEEE reviewer but wish to view, use, or cite this work, you must obtain **explicit written permission** from the authors.